DATA UPDATE: Learn more about the IZERVAY 3.5-year GATHER2 open-label extension (OLE) trial

 Increase in Intraocular Pressure

-• Transient increases in intraocular pressure (IOP) may occur after any intravitreal injection, including with IZERVAY.
-Perfusion of the optic nerve head should be monitored following the injection and managed appropriately.
+• Transient increases in intraocular pressure (IOP) have been observed after an intravitreal injection, including with IZERVAY.
+Perfusion of the optic nerve head should be monitored following the injection and managed as needed.

 ADVERSE REACTIONS